 If you plan on doing business online, you may want to register your business name as a domain name.
 See Choose and Register a Domain Name for more information.
 In addition, to avoid trademark infringement issues, you should do a federal and state trademark check to make sure the name you want to use is not the same as or too similar to a name already in use.
 See How to Do a Trademark Search for more information.

 Tax Registration.
 If you will be selling goods in Wisconsin, you must register with the Department of Revenue (DOR) to collect sales tax.
 If your businesses will have employees, you must register with the DOR for employer withholding taxes.
-You can register for both types of tax, as well as other business taxes, online via the state’s One Stop Business Portal or the DOR’s Online Registration site.
-(The correct site to use depends on what kind of business you’re registering.)
+You can register for both types of tax, as well as other business taxes, online via the state's One Stop Business Portal or the DOR's Online Registration site (depending on your business type).
 You can also register on paper using Form BTR-101, Application for Wisconsin Business Tax Registration.

 Regulatory licenses and permits.
 These cover areas such as: